rdeville-public/my_programs.direnv_template/docs/modules/keepass.md

 # keepass
+Setup keepass wrapper script and variable to ease use of keepassxc-cli

 ## Description

 Install a symlink from `.direnv/src/keepass.sh` to `.direnv/bin/keepass` to be able to use script wrapper as keepass command.
 Also export some required variable used by the script.
 Finally ensure that exported variables are